taerinlee/taerinlee.github.io/_posts/2021-02-10-eslint-error.md

 ---

 1. Meeting(Developer week call)

  Topic to discussion

  * suggested to make Global function by other developer

  * what kind of json will delivery might be issue to make table

  Tip from the team!

-If I want to make a dynamic function, I can also return '<></>' in order to not return any data.
+ * If I want to make a dynamic function, I can also return '<></>' in order to not return any data.

 2. Meeting(status call)

  * Eslint error

+ When I made collapsible row in other demo project, It didnt make error with eslint.

+ But When I worked on real project I met a eslint problem keyboard up/down react button need to make(even though I didnt mean to have the function), I need to care more web standard more.

  -> First writing

     <div onClick={() => setIsExpanded(!isExpanded)}>
       {!isExpanded ? <img className={styles.icon} src={upImg} alt="Up" /> : <img className={styles.icon} src={downImg} alt="Down" />}
     </div>

  -> then, I got a eslint error like belorrow.

     Visible, non-interactive elements with click handlers must have at least one keyboard listener     jsx-a11y/click-events-have-key-events

 I need to solve it.